-Some EU central banks as transact pledge-based structures which they call "repos".
-On the one hand, according to The question has arisen as to whether this type f transaction should be reported under MiFIR given that Articles 2(2) and 2(3) of the relevant RTS7 define a transaction is defined as an acquisition or disposal of financial instruments.
-This Such a definition would seem to apply only to transactions in which, in the case of non-derivatives, legal title is transferred.
-This interpretation is also supported by Article 2(5)(0) of the same RTS which excludes acquisitions or disposals that are solely a result of a transfer of collateral.
-On the other hand However, Article 2(5) refers to SFTs more generally as defined in SFTR, which would seem to and, in turn include pledge based repo like structures, particularly in view of ESMA's line with its decision, announced in its final-Guidelines of January 2020, to include such false reposbring pledge-based repo-like transactions into scope, this type of transaction must be reported under MiFIR (see ESMA's Guidelines of January 2002, p.13, para.23; and p.11, para.9.).
+Some EU central banks transact pledge-based structures which they call "repos".
+The question has arisen as to whether this type f transaction should be reported under MiFIR given that Articles 2(2) and 2(3) of the relevant RTS define a transaction as an acquisition or disposal of financial instruments.
+Such a definition would seem to apply only to transactions in which, in the case of non-derivatives, legal title is transferred.
+This interpretation is also supported by Article 2(5)(o) of the same RTS which excludes acquisitions or disposals that are solely a result of a transfer of collateral.
+However, Article 2(5) refers to SFTs more generally as defined in SFTR and, in line with its decision, announced in its Guidelines of January 2020, to bring pledge-based repo-like transactions into scope, this type of transaction must be reported under MiFIR (see ESMA's Guidelines of January 2002, p.13, para.23, and p.11, para.9).